eric-becker/vdbench_graphite/README.md

 # vdbench_graphite
-A simple bash script to feed parsed vdbench output to graphite in realtime with an example grafana dashboard
+A simple bash script to parse vdbench output and feed it to graphite in realtime with an example grafana dashboard

 ![vdbench_graphite dashboard](https://cloud.githubusercontent.com/assets/2933063/18571124/8eab3210-7b75-11e6-83e4-de36763f1722.png "Logo Title Text 1")